djplaner/memex/docs/sense/Teaching/RTT/curriculum-and-assessment.md

 - Would need to

   - Connect with what students know and can do
-  - familiarise them with the literacies of the discipline
+  - familiarise them with the literacies of the discipline - engage them in the specifics

+    - Link to the content descriptors from the next chapter
   - scaffold their engagement with those literacies
     - hark back to the "challenge" book chapter about "external reading"
   - Mention Downes model and ?? approach